A lifeline for solicitors

 • Whether or not a formal retainer is entered into, the members are required to respect the confidentiality of the matter being discussed

-• The principle of confidentiality is governed by the Solicitors’ Code of Conduct 2007.
+• The principle of confidentiality is governed by the Solicitors’ 2011 Code.
 Guidance note 34 to Rule 20 (Requirements of practice) specifically states that, unless required to do so by law, a solicitor does not have to report serious misconduct or serious financial difficulty to the SRA when the confidential or privileged information is received from another lawyer seeking advice from a confidential helpline such as the Solicitors’ Assistance Scheme.

 • Members are able to discuss any problem or fear which you may have without having to ‘whistle blow’